-Gian Marco Committeri Chair of the Board of Statutory Auditors
+Gian Marco Committeri

+Chair of the Board of Statutory Auditors

 Born in Turin in 1969, Mr. Committeri received a degree in Business Degree from Rome's "La Sapienza" in 1993.
-As of 1993 he is registered in the Role and Chartered Public Accountants and Accounting Experts in Rome and is partner of the Studio Tributario Associato (now Alonzo Committeri & Partners).
+As of 1993 he is registered in the Role and Chartered Public Accountants and Accounting Experts in Rome and is partner of the firm Alonzo Committeri & Partners.
 He matured significant experience in tax and corporate advisory, particularly with regard to corporate finance transactions (M&A), the entertainment sector, copyright and real estate.
 His main advisory clients include private equity funds, leading players in cinema and television, and public entities.
 He holds a number of company directorships and statutory auditorships and is a member of advisory committees for closed-end real estate funds.
 He matured significant experience in the valuation of companies and specific assets.
 He is the author of numerous articles on tax matters published in important Italian magazines and periodicals (Corriere Tributario, Il Fisco, La Gestione Straordinaria delle imprese) as well as daily newspaper "Il Sole 24 Ore" (Norme e Tributi) and specialized websites.
 He also holds the offices listed in Table 4.

+Daniela Preite

-Daniela Preite Standing Auditor
+Standing Auditor

 Born in 1969 in Ruffano (LE), Ms. Preite received a degree, with honors, in economics and banking from the University of Salerno and received a PhD in business economics from the University of Bari.
-She is an affiliate professor at SDA Bocconi School of Management and Professor of business economics at the University of Salento.
-Ms. Preite is Vice Chairman of Coop Lombardia, member of the Scuola Coop's BoD, as well as a statutory auditor at Insieme Salute e di Cassa Mutualistica Interaziendale.
+She is an affiliate professor at SDA Bocconi School of Management and Professor of business economics at the University of Milan where she is the Rector's Delegate on Strategies for Financial Sustainability.
+She served as Vice Chair of Coop Lombardia, where she was a member of the Emoluments Committee and Chair of the Finance Committee, which provides guidance and advisory relative to the management of the securities portfolio and the financial management of the Coop (Risk Management and approval of periodic financial reports).
+Ms. Preite was also Chair of Consorzio Solidale and a member of Scuola Coop's Board of Directors.
+Currently, she is an independent director of UnipolSai, where she is a member of the Supervisory Board.
+Ms. Preite is a statutory auditor at Insieme Salute e di Cassa Mutualistica Interaziendale.
 She is the author of numerous domestic and international publications on management issues.
-Topics of discussion and research at conventions in Italy and abroad include: Accounting and Financial Statements, Planning and Control, General Management, Performance, Accountability and Sustainability, Affiliate companies, Corporate Governance.
+Topics of discussion and research at conventions in Italy and abroad include: Accounting and Financial Statements, Planning and Control, General Management, Performance, Accountability and Sustainability, Affiliate companies, Corporate Governance, Risk Management.
 She also holds the offices listed in Table 4.

+Massimo Scarafuggi

-Massimo Scarafuggi Standing Auditor
+Standing Auditor